-- Restart MySQL in the control panel by clicking the Stop butting next to MySQL, then the Start button again.
+- Restart MariaDB in the control panel by clicking the Stop button next to MariaDB, then the Start button again.

 - Extract Drupal files to the C:\xampp\htdocs folder.
 It would be easier for future use to rename the folder “Drupal”.
 Open the “Drupal” folder and copy the default.settings.php file to the same folder.
 Rename it settings.php.
 Open settings.php with Wordpad and type in $db_url = ‘mysql://root:firstname.lastname@example.org’;.
 Then scroll down and enter $base_url = ‘http://localhost/drupal’;.

 FusionLeaf Stack is a preconfigured web stack which allows you to run Drupal very quickly without have to install or configure any additional software.
 FusionLeaf Stack makes it very easy to test Drupal without wasting any time trying to follow complicated tutorials.
 It includes Nginx, MySQL, PHP, and Memcached - Full instructions can be found here.